 Jebao TW Series Wavemaker with Controller

-This is indeed a great option to go with for several different reasons (You can check the current price here).
+This is indeed a great option to go with for several different reasons (You can check the price at Amazon here).
 This particular wavemaker is great because it does not consume very much energy, making it eco and wallet friendly.
 However, it is still very powerful and is more than enough for most tanks out there except for the very largest ones.
 The low voltage power supply that the Jebao Wavemaker uses is safe and secure.

 This model is ideal for tanks anywhere from 30 gallons to 60 gallons in size.
 Better yet is that the flow rate is highly adjustable anywhere from 800 gallons per hour to 1,700 gallons per hour.
 That is a whole lot of water no doubt.
 What is really impressive about this model is that it has a 360 degree rotation feature which allows it to turn all around the tank and send waves in all directions.

 This thing is adjustable in order to make the best wave for your tank inhabitants.
 Moreover, it has a feed function, which means the pump will turn off for 10 minutes in order to stop water flow and let coral feed.
 Also, there is a lock on the control button to stop it from accidentally being pressed when the feed button is turned on.
 Finally, the Jebao Wavemaker automatically knows when aquarium lights turn off and will decrease the water flow accordingly.
 Everything you need including the controller and pump comes included here.